 - 1. A Dance Division entry is for the art and ministry of communicating a story or message, and expressively and worshipfully interpreting music using recognized dance technique. - 2.
+Step and Urban Troupe entries may consist of 2 to 10 eligible students. - 3.
+Worship Dance Troupe, Small may consist of 2 to 4 eligible students.
+Worship Dance Troupe, Large may consist of 5 to 10 eligible students. - 4.
 All Dance entries have a time limit of a 2-minute minimum to a 4-minute maximum.
-Time violations will only be assessed if the entry is shorter than 2 minutes or longer than 4 minutes. - The musical track that accompanies a Dance entry may or may not contain lyrics.
+Time violations will only be assessed if the entry is shorter than 2 minutes or longer than 4 minutes. - 5.
+The musical track that accompanies a Dance entry may or may not contain lyrics.
 Spoken words may be present in Step and Urban entries but must not be predominant.
-Mouthing lyrics/lip syncing is not permitted. - 4.
-Live accompaniment is not permitted. - 5.
+Mouthing lyrics/lip syncing is not permitted. - 6.
+Live accompaniment is not permitted. - 7.
 Modest attire must be worn.
 Clothing must be appropriate for effective interpretation, intended audience, and a worshipful atmosphere.
 Leotard bottoms must be covered with a skirt, wrap, or shorts.
 See-through skirts must have solid, non-see-through leggings underneath.
 Low-cut tops, open-front shirts, backless shirts, tight apparel, short shorts, extremely baggy pants, and see-through tights are never acceptable.
-If any shorts are worn, leggings are still required. - 6.
+If any shorts are worn, leggings are still required. - 8.
 Dancers may choose to wear or not to wear shoes.
 Ballet slippers, paws, or jazz shoes are acceptable.
-Socks are not suggested as footwear for dance.
-Note: The NFAF cannot guarantee that every venue will have flooring conducive to pointe technique. - 7.
+Socks are not suggested as footwear for dance. - Note: The NFAF cannot guarantee that every venue will have flooring conducive to pointe technique. - 9.
 Fine Arts Festival holds a high standard and does not permit suggestive movements, music, or attire.
-Any movement, music, or attire that is deemed inappropriate may receive either Selection or Effectiveness point deductions or rule violations. - 8.
-The use of percussion instruments is not permitted. - 9.
-The use of streamers, ribbon, banners, or flags is permitted but must not become the focal point of the presentation at the expense of recognized and legitimate dance technique. - 10.
-The use of a director during the presentation is not permitted. - 11.
+Any movement, music, or attire that is deemed inappropriate may receive either Selection or Effectiveness point deductions or rule violations. - 10.
+The use of percussion instruments is not permitted. - 11.
+The use of streamers, ribbon, banners, or flags is permitted but must not become the focal point of the presentation at the expense of recognized and legitimate dance technique. - 12.
+The use of a director during the presentation is not permitted. - 13.
 Dance entries are evaluated based on the criteria for the category entered.
-Dances must demonstrate specific skills, movements, and elements of the chosen style. - 12.
+Dances must demonstrate specific skills, movements, and elements of the chosen style. - 14.
 The splicing of up to 3 songs is allowed but not required.
 Entries may have more than 3 splicings as long as there are 3 songs maximum.
 Voice-overs and sound effects do not count toward the 3-song limit.
-See page 16, "Copyrighted Material." - 13.
+See page 23, "Copyrighted Material." - 15.
 Before beginning the presentation, participants must introduce their music selection(s) by stating the title(s), name of the artist/composer, and arranger (if known).
 If the piece was composed or arranged by the student, that must be stated.
-See page 14 for complete requirements and format.
+See page 21 for complete requirements and format.

-Urban Evaluation Criteria
+Step and Urban Evaluation Criteria